MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 When the payment express module is used with Google Pay, if customers select the Google Pay button in the **Payment Express** section, the Google Pay iframe window is opened.
 Users can then sign in to their Google account to use their account shipping address, billing address, email address, and Google Pay payment method of choice to pay for the transaction.

-When users complete the action in the Google Pay window, they are directed to the Commerce site checkout page, where the checkout form is prefilled with their Google Pay account details.
-After users return to the checkout page from the Google Pay window, they will see the following details:
+When users complete the action in the Google Pay window, they're directed to the Commerce site checkout page, where the checkout form is prefilled with their Google Pay account details.
+After users return to the checkout page from the Google Pay window, they'll see the following details:

 - In the payment express flow, the first delivery option that is available for the shipping address that was returned will be preselected for the customer.
 - When Google Pay is used, no contact email address is returned.
 Guest checkout users will have to enter an email address in the contact section of the checkout page.
 Signed-in users will have their contact data automatically filled in from their Dynamics customer account (the primary email address that they used for authentication).